 By Scott Ross

-If Roy Cohn had not existed, I can’t imagine why anyone would have invented him.
+If Roy Cohn had not existed, I can’t imagine why anyone would have wanted to invent him.
 The best one can do with such a composite figure of venality, avarice, hypocrisy, corruption and ethical rot is what Tony Kushner accomplished: To re-invent him, for dramatic purposes — as a symbol, yes, but as an appallingly human one.
 The great irony of Cohn’s life is that he should be best remembered as a character in an intellectual playwright’s “Gay Fantasia on National Themes.”
-How the perfection of that would have rankled him!
+How the cosmic perfection of that would have rankled him!

 Kushner’s Cohn is the prefect embodiment of self-loathing squeezed into bespoke Armani, a man who, even as he is stricken with “the gay plague” is able to justify himself to his physician with a monologue that sums up a sense of personal identity breathtaking in its blindness to reality: